leanderiversen/Version-Control-for-jQuery/readme.txt

 If you like the plugin, please review it!
 Every review is highly appreciated, but if you want to suggest something, please send an email to info@carpe-noctem.no.

 == Installation ==
-1. Upload `version-control-for-jquery/` to the `/wp-content/plugins/` directory
+1. Upload `version-control-for-jquery` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Sit back and enjoy, or select your desired version of jQuery